All Episodes

 Well, there's a little bit of truth to some of what you just said, but I'm not going down that road.

-It's also can be at times the most frustrating, but also the most rewarding.
+It also can be at times the most frustrating, but also the most rewarding.

 My daughter also dazzles me on a regular basis.

-I'm amazed at how independent they are, and and I wanted to make them independent.
+I'm amazed at how independent they are.

-And even though I I had this helicopter protective barrier around them, they didn't really know what I was doing.
+And even though I had this helicopter protective barrier around them, they didn't really know what I was doing.

-You know, if they weren't with me, they maybe they had their tutors or their study session or whatever it happened to be.
+You know, if they weren't with me, maybe they had their tutors or their study session or whatever it happened to be.

-Uh, and I got them both into sports, which took up a lot of their time, and it was your year-round sport, which I liked.
+And I got them both into sports, which took up a lot of their time.

-This way they weren't hanging out with the dopey friends every day.
+This way, they weren't hanging out with the dopey friends every day.

-Because I think that's where a lot of trouble in my life, you know, came from hanging out in the streets with my buddies, and usually there was never any adult supervision, and you know, I became fairly incorrigible, and I'd have to admit things that I really wouldn't want to admit that I did as a kid that I regret.
+And I'd have to admit things that I really wouldn't want to admit that I did as a kid that I regret.

-Well, Sean, I remember having this conversation with you on the podcast when you came on, and if you remember, I'm I'm a recovering alcoholic myself, an addict, and uh it's something that I really worry about with my kids.
+And if you remember, I'm a recovering alcoholic myself, an addict, and it's something that I really worry about with my kids.

-My brother died of cirrhosis of the liver.
+The day before the book launched, my brother died of cirrhosis of the liver.

-There's plenty of dads that I interviewed in the i that on the podcast and in the book that are recoverers that talk about their experience with it, so that's in there as well.
+There's plenty of dads that I interviewed on the podcast and in the book that are recoverers that talk about their experience with it.

 It's a serious thing.

-Alcohol's a serious issue.
+Alcohol is a serious issue.

 It's taking and just crushing so many lives in this country.

-That fentanyl, opioids, there it's all garbage.
+That fentanyl, opioids, it's all garbage.

-It's called First Class Fatherhood Advice and Wisdom from High Profile Dads.
+It's called First Class Fatherhood: Advice and Wisdom from High Profile Dads.

-He also hosts his own podcast, uh First Class Fatherhood, and uh we'll put a link on Hannity.com.
+He also hosts his own podcast, First Class Fatherhood.

-You can get the book in bookstores everywhere, Amazon.com, uhity.com, and uh good to catch up with you, Alec.
+You can get the book in bookstores everywhere, Amazon.com, Hannity.com.

 Thanks so much.